A lab tradition: jumping into Lake Mendota to celebrate.

 PhD Students

 Kaitlyn Gruber received her B.A. in Chemistry and Biochemistry & Molecular Biology from Gustavus Adolphus College in 2021.
-She is a doctoral student and NSF Graduate Research Fellow in Chemistry, advised by Dr. Christy Remucal and Dr. Tim Bertram.
+She is a doctoral student and NSF Graduate Research Fellow in Chemistry, advised by Dr. Christy Remucal.
 Kaitlyn conducted undergraduate research studying the photolysis of the herbicide 3,6-dichloro-2-methoxybenzoic acid (dicamba).
 Her graduate studies focus on contamination of PFAS in the Great Lakes region.
 Kaitlyn enjoys crocheting, biking, and spending time outside.

 Ali Milani graduated from the University of Iowa in 2020 where she earned her B.A. in chemistry.
 After a few years working in industry, she has returned to academia to pursue her doctorate.
 She is advised by Dr. Remucal and is studying PFAS in atmospheric deposition samples.
 In her free time, Ali enjoys grabbing coffee with friends, thrifting, and reading.